gardener/landscaper/docs/gettingstarted/manifest-deployer-tutorial/README.md

       schemaVersion: v2
     ```

-6. Transform component-archive into Component Transport Format for our OCI registry:
+6. Convert the component located in ./component-archive/ into the Component Transport Format (CTF/ just a compressed tar of the folder structure) and add it to a component archive (just a tar of one or more components in CTF) located here ./transport.tar:

     ``` bash
     component-cli ctf add ./transport.tar --component-archive ./component-archive/ --format tar
     ```

-### 3. Push Component Archive to OCI Registry
+### 3. Push Landscaper artifacts to OCI Registry

 Upload component-archive into our OCI registry: